The airplane slowly began to rumble down the runway. As we increased speed, the seats, tray tables, and belt buckles around me began to rattle.

 Outsourcing the Kitchen

-Food storage and preparation at home also consume energy, leading to 30-40% of all store-bought food being wasted.
+Food storage and preparation at home also leads to 30-40% of all store-bought food being wasted.

 The world (and venture capital) is beginning to take notice.
 India’s startup food delivery service, Swiggy, recently raised $1B during a funding round in December.